brajeshwar/brajeshwar.github.io/_posts/2006/2006-01-30-gung-hay-fat-choi.md

----
-layout: post
-title: Gung Hay Fat Choi
+# Gung Hay Fat Choi
----

 Besides the <a href="/2005/scary-mandarin-nightmare/">spammy development</a>, I realized that I have been having more interactions with Chinese though not necessarily with the people living in China.
 Be it client, interested business associates or newly-found friends, there have been lots of Asians that I have interacted.